shahriar-hosen/random-user/README.md

 * Component-based architecture
 * Basic state management

-## 📸 Screenshot

-*Add a screenshot here after deploying the project.*

 ## 🤝 Contributing

 Contributions, suggestions, and improvements are welcome.
 Feel free to fork the repository and submit a pull request.